hackingclimate/iden3-docs/source/technology/claims.rst

 Claims
 ######

-**Identities can provide claims**.
+.. _Identities: https://iden3.readthedocs.io/en/latest/technology/identity.html can provide claims.
 You can think of a claim as a statement: something an identity is saying.

 Most of the time, these statements refer to other identities.
 In other words **claims usually create relations between identities.**